TouchMe-Inc/l4d2_spawn_queue/README.md

-# About vs_spawn_queue
+# About spawn_queue
-Changed Infected Spawn Behavior.
+The plugin sets the queue of infected in the order of their death.